sutdcv/Animal-Kingdom/README.md

 <br/>*Information Systems Technology and Design, Singapore University of Technology and Design, Singapore*

 # Dataset and Code
-**## Note: The codes of the models for all tasks have been released.
+**NOTE: The codes of the models for all tasks have been released.
 Codes are included in the folder of the dataset.
 After you download our dataset, you can find the corresponding codes for each task.**

 **[Download dataset and code here](https://forms.office.com/r/WCtC0FRWpA)**

 # Paper